-The target to be achieved by FY2027 is that Council will achieve a positive ratio.
+The target to be achieved by FY2027 is that Council will achieve a positive ratio (aligned with Council's Treasury Management Policy and the LGFA loan terms to fund the construction of the Wulanda Recreation and Convention Centre).

 Council expects to return to a surplus ratio in FY 2027, aligned with the target, delivering a positive ratio for 8 years of the LTFP.
 The average ratio over the life of the LTFP is 2.8%.